Starwort/advent-of-golf-2022/README.md

 Golfed Python code for Advent of Code 2022

-This repo aims to serve as a central Python Discord repository of golfed Advent of Code 2022 solutions.
+This repo aims to serve as a central repository of golfed Advent of Code 2022 solutions.

 ## Solution format

-Solutions should be expressed as a lambda taking a single parameter `i` (the input for the day) and return a tuple or list (1, 2) of puzzle solutions.
-See `day01.py` for an example.
+Solution format will vary by language.
+See `[language name]/README.md` for information for your language.